 Manuela – A beautifully designed dining space with local art and seasonal menu.

-Sanctuary Fitness – High intensity interval trainings and indoor cycling without the monthly commitment.
+Sanctuary Fitness – High-intensity interval training and indoor cycling without the monthly commitment.

 Arts District Dog Park – The local dog park with amenities for artsy pups.